KDE/peruse/README.md

 * Multiple file format support, in two tiers
   * Native support with optimised viewing for comic books
-    * cbz
+    * cbz or cbr
   * Okular based generic view support
-    * cbr and other cb* formats with archive types not supported by KArchive
+    * other cb* formats with archive types not supported by KArchive
     * pdf
     * deja-vu
     * epub